nfredmond/DOT-Dashboard/public/docs/user-manual.md

 1. Navigate to a project details page
 2. Click "Link to Model" button
-3. Select a CAMP or TrendNavigator model result
+3. Select a GreenChAMP or TrendNavigator model result
 4. The project will now display relevant metrics from the model
 5. Project scoring can incorporate model results to improve prioritization